Principles of Treatment for Substance Use Disorder

 Principles of Intensive Outpatient Treatment

-Chapter 2 of this Treatment Improvement Protocol summarizes 14 principles of outpatient treatment for substance abuse based on research and findings of an expert panel, including making treatment readily available, building trusting relationships between providers and patients, utilizing evidence-based approaches, and engaging families, employers and significant others.
-Each subsequent chapter elaborates on each of these 14 principles and provides more specific recommendations for successful substance abuse treatment.
+Chapter 2 of Substance Abuse: Clinical Issues in Intensive Outpatient Treatment summarizes 14 principles of outpatient treatment for addiction based on research and findings of an expert panel, including making treatment readily available, building trusting relationships between providers and patients, utilizing evidence-based approaches, and engaging families, employers and significant others.
+Each subsequent chapter elaborates on each of these 14 principles and provides specific recommendations for successful substance use disorder treatment.